C. I. Scofield

 Cyrus Ingerson Scofield (August 19, 1843 – July 24, 1921) was an American theologian, minister, and writer whose best-selling annotated Bible popularized futurism and dispensationalism among fundamentalist Christians.

 Biography

 Childhood

 Cyrus Scofield was born in Clinton Township, Lenawee County, Michigan, the seventh and last child of Elias and Abigail Goodrich Scofield.
 Elias Scofield's ancestors were of English and Puritan descent, but the family was nominally Episcopalian.
-Abigail Scofield died three months after Cyrus's birth, and his father twice remarried during Cyrus's minority.
+Abigail Scofield died three months after Cyrus' birth, and his father twice remarried during Cyrus's childhood.
 Details of his early education are unknown, but there is no reason to doubt his later testimony that he was an enthusiastic reader and that he had studied Shakespeare and Homer.

 Civil War service

 By 1861, Scofield was living with relatives in Lebanon, Tennessee.
 At the beginning of the American Civil War, the 17-year-old Scofield enlisted as a private in the 7th Tennessee Infantry, C.S.A., and his regiment fought at Cheat Mountain, Seven Pines, and Antietam.
 In 1862, after spending a month in Chimborazo Hospital in Richmond, Virginia, Scofield successfully petitioned for a discharge.
 Scofield then returned to Lebanon and was conscripted again into Confederate service.
 Ordered to McMinnville, Tennessee, Scofield deserted and escaped behind Union lines in Bowling Green, Kentucky.
 After taking the Union oath of allegiance, Scofield was allowed safe passage to St. Louis, Missouri, where he settled.